 Patterns are used to represent the temporal (time-dependent) variability such as diurnal demand within a hydraulic system.

-The Pattern Dialog enables the user to create, edit, clone, and delete patterns.
+The Pattern dialog box enables you to create, edit, clone, and delete patterns.
 It shows all existing patterns on the top and the highlighted pattern's data in both tabular and graphical format on the bottom.

 ID & Description